-Our state of the art technology allows us to scan to depths of up to 500 metres to locate and record all details of conduits, slab depth, cracks, voids and services.
+Our state of the art technology allows us to scan to depths of up to 500 mm to locate and record all details of conduits, slab depth, cracks, voids and services.
 Our detailed reporting allows information to be retrieved for further work at any location.
 Full reports and results are available on request for use by engineers.

 GPR is often referred to as X-ray Or Underground Scanning.

 Concrete X-ray operators need access to both sides of the structure as the transmitter, or source, and the receiver needs to be opposed to each other.

 Our GPR only needs access to one side of the structure being scanned because the RADAR has the transmitter and receiver in one unit and relies on the reflection of radio waves to produce a detailed and meaningful image.

 Outdated X-ray technology is proven to be damaging to the human body due to radiation so exclusion zones around the area being tested are necessary, meaning part or all of the site will need to be evacuated.

 The energy emitted from our GPR units is even lower than a mobile phone.
 Therefore, we do not need the site to be evacuated nor is there any risk of harmful exposure to employees, clients and other trades.